Cristóbal Balenciaga: Legacy

 In the studio of Cristóbal Balenciaga, many couturiers formed, some of which would reach international fame and would get to have their own business.
 Among these include Paco Rabanne, André Courreges, Emanuel Ungaro, Hubert de Givenchy, or Óscar de la Renta.

 Balenciaga brand

 The closing of Balenciaga's high fashion house in 1968 did not signify the extinction of "Balenciaga’s brand".
 The brand was inactive until 1986 when Jacques Konckier of Jacques Bogart bought the Balenciaga company.

-Although separate from the big name of its creator, Balenciaga has actively kept up in the fashion world since then as far as relevance.
-The reason behind his relevance still today is "his sense of proportion and measurement, and his vision and interpretation of the female body have anointed him as one of the more influential designers of all time".
-Balenciaga comprises products of high fashion, ready-to-wear, perfumery, jewels, and other accessories.
+Although separate from its creator, Balenciaga has actively kept up in the fashion world since then as far as relevance.
+"His sense of proportion and measurement, and his vision and interpretation of the female body have anointed him as one of the more influential designers of all time".
+Balenciaga designs products of high fashion, ready-to-wear, perfumery, jewels, and other accessories.
 The Balenciaga business has mainly kept active in the perfumery and accessories spectrum.
-Balenciaga bags, including the Motorcycle Bag, have been consistently popular.
-Other objects of desire from the Balenciaga business are their shoes, for their great originality in design.
+Popular items include the Motorcycle Bag, as well as their shoes due to their originality.

 Today the Balenciaga fashion house continues under the direction of Cedric Charbit and under the ownership of the Kering group.